 The ceremony will take place on a 27 January at 4 p.m. in the Cathedral of Frascati, Italy.[more]

-It was in Trent, Northern Italy, 1944 that Chiara and her first few companions attended the Mass on the Feast of Christ the King.
-At the end of the Mass she and her friends remained recollected and reflected on a phrase they had heard during the Mass: from the book of Psalms: “Ask me and I shall give you all the peoples and lands of the earth.”
+It was in Trent, Northern Italy, 1944 that Chiara and her first companions attended the Mass on the Feast of Christ the King.
+At the end of the Mass she and her friends remained recollected and reflected on a phrase they had just heard from the book of Psalms: “Ask it of me, and I will give you the nations as your inheritance, and, as your possession, the ends of the earth.”
 (Ps 2,8).
 They asked God to help them put this phrase into action by saying to God, ‘You know how to bring about unity.
 Here we are.
 Use us.’

-For an ideal as vast as unity, the request from Jesus to his Father “May they all be one” (Jn 17, 21), the boundaries could be nothing other than the furthest corners of the earth.
-Right from the outset the embryonic Movement was far sighted.
-No-one at that time could have imagined that the dream of reaching the ends of the earth would be accomplished so quickly.
-There was no specific plan or blueprint for spreading the Movement but they followed the way lead by ‘Someone’.
+For an ideal as vast as unity, Jesus’ request to his Father “May they all be one” (Jn 17, 21), the boundaries could be nothing other than the furthest corners of the earth.
+Right from the beginning the newly born Movement was farsighted.
+At that time, no one could have imagined the dream of reaching the ends of the earth would be accomplished so quickly.
+They had no specific plan or blueprint for spreading the Movement but felt God was guiding them.

-The first group of girls were clearly destined to never remain a closed group.
-After a few months of living their Ideal of unity they had a following of some 500 people around them in Trent.
-It wasn’t long before the Ideal spread further afield.
-When, after the end of the Second World War, the first focolarine (women) moved to various cities in Italy to study or work, they were never short of invitations from people who wanted to hear their experiences.
+The first group of girls were clearly destined to not to remain a closed group.
+After a few months of living their Ideal of unity there were about 500 people with them trying to live the same way.
+It wasn’t long before the Ideal spread outside of Trent.
+After the Second World War ended, the first focolarine (women) moved to various cities in Italy to study or work where they had many opportunities to share their experiences.